Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 **Previous Leads:**

+- Savannah Acevedo
+- Lauren C
 - Tom Cudd
+- Karen Dickenson
 - Bekah HW
-- Lauren C
 - Brian Meeker
-- Karen Dickenson
+- Agi Tanner

 Read, study, and discuss 2-3 books each year with fellow Virtual Coffee readers.
 Use the questions in the [Virtual Coffee Book Club on GitHub discussions](https://github.com/orgs/Virtual-Coffee/discussions/categories/vc-book-club) to go at your own pace for any past books.
 Feel free to gather a group of friends and start your own read-through for a book.